neuhalje/aes_padding_oracle_attack/README.md

 Incidents like the recent [POODLE](https://www.openssl.org/~bodo/ssl-poodle.pdf) attack have shown that block ciphers in [CBC Mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher-block_chaining_.28CBC.29) are vulnerable to certain attacks.

 This repository implements an example attack against single blocks of AES-CBC encrypted ciphertext using a _padding oracle_ to determine the plaintext.
-This is by no means an attack tool, it merely serves as an example for the padding oracle attack.
+This is by no means an attack tool, it merely serves as an educational example for the padding oracle attack.

+AES is not broken, padding oracle attacks are by no means new.
+But crypto is hard, and that leaking seemingly innocent information ("Is the plaintext padded correctly?") can have disastrous effects.
+Leaking information can happen by seemingly innocent ways, for a completely unrelated example see the Monty Hall 'paradoxon'.

-The source should be read starting from the [tests](https://github.com/neuhalje/padding_oracle/tree/master/src/test/groovy/name/neuhalfen/padding_oracle).
+The idea is that you read this text, and then dive into the source, starting from the [tests](https://github.com/neuhalje/padding_oracle/tree/master/src/test/groovy/name/neuhalfen/padding_oracle).

 How does it work?
 ---------------------